Ovarian cancer: Screening

 Screening by hysteroscopy to obtain cell samples obtained for histological examination is being developed.
-This is similar to the current pap smear that is used to detect cervical cancer.
+This is similar to the current Pap smear, which is used to detect cervical cancer.
 The UK Collaborative Trial of Ovarian Cancer Screening is testing a screening technique that combines CA-125 blood tests with transvaginal ultrasound.
 Other studies suggest that this screening procedure may be effective.
 Although results published in 2015 were not conclusive, there was some evidence that screening may save lives in the long-term.
 As a result, the trial has been extended and will publish definitive results at the end of 2019.
 One major problem with screening is no clear progression of the disease from stage I (noninvasive) to stage III (invasive) is seen, and it may not be possible to find cancers before they reach stage III.
 Another problem is that screening methods tend to find too many suspicious lesions, most of which are not cancer, but malignancy can only be assessed with surgery.
 The ROCA method combined with transvaginal ultrasonography is being researched in high-risk women to determine if it is a viable screening method.
 It is also being investigated in normal-risk women as it has shown promise in the wider population.
 Studies are also in progress to determine if screening helps detect cancer earlier in people with BRCA mutations.

 Researchers from BGI Genomics and Fudan University have uncovered significant findings on ovarian cancer (OV) in Chinese patients, revealing a unique RAD51D variant that may serve as a therapeutic target.
 Published in JCO Global Oncology, the study identified an enriched RAD51D variant associated with tumor growth promotion.
 Notably, the RAD51D K91fs variant was found to increase sensitivity to PARP inhibitors, such as olaparib and niraparib, offering new treatment avenues.